Panzanella Bread Salad

 Adapted from: Tuscan Bread by Ornella D’Allessio – Sergio Rossi

-This book was originally written in Italian, but fortunately for me they also translated it into English although the translation is a bit humorous at times.
+This book was originally written in Italian, but fortunately for me, they also translated into English.
+The translation is a bit humorous at times.

 Makes: Enough for 4 people